 Seminars and Workshops

-With declining traditional manufacturing capability, Australia urgently needs to explore alternative low-cost manufacturing opportunities; the development of inexpensive printable polymer solar cells is one such opportunity.
+Functional Printing is set to fundamentally alter the very nature of our lives; manufacturing electronic devices and systems at extremely low cost using conventional printers.
+With declining traditional manufacturing capability, Australia urgently needs to explore alternative low cost manufacturing opportunities; the development of inexpensive printable polymer solar cells is one such opportunity.
 Traditionally we think of solar cells as large heavy glass panels sitting on roofs in bright sunlight.
-By contrast, polymer solar cells can be thought of as a plastic laminate that can be integrated onto most surfaces, generating electricity to drive a wide variety of devices from cell phones to houses using light from any source.
+By contrast, polymer solar cells can be thought of as a plastic laminate that can be integrated onto every surface imaginable, generating electricity to drive a wide variety of devices from cell phones to houses using light from any source.
 Indeed, transparent plastic solar laminates could even be used on light shades to “recycle electricity”.

 Like many organic electronic devices, the layered structure of polymer solar cells makes them ideal for manufacture by reel-to-reel printing, opening up new opportunities for printing, engineering or packaging companies, either small or large.